HiveRunner/HiveRunner/README.md

         </configuration>
     </plugin>

-(please note that the forkMode option is deprecated and you should use forkCount and reuseForks instead)
+(please note that the forkMode option is deprecated, you should use forkCount and reuseForks instead)

+(please note that -XX:MaxPermSize will not work for Java > 8)

 With forkCount and reuseForks there is a possibility to reduce the test execution time drastically, depending on your hardware.
 A plugin configuration which are using one fork per CPU core and reuse threads would look like:

     <plugin>
         <groupId>org.apache.maven.plugins</groupId>
         <artifactId>maven-surefire-plugin</artifactId>
-        <version>2.21.0</version>
+        <version>3.5.1</version>
         <configuration>
             <forkCount>1C</forkCount>
             <reuseForks>true</reuseForks>